Updated: Jan 4

 Sisterhood among widows is necessary, in my opinion, especially among black and brown sisters.
 Support among black and brown widow sisters helps with healing.

 Many widows in the group have different stories of how they arrived into this community - from brutal murders (many unsolved), to accidents, and sudden illness.
-The power of our black widowed community is undeniable, especially to those who are newly widowed.
+The power of our Black widowed community is undeniable, especially for those who are newly widowed.

 We need to see them.
 We need to hear them.
 We need to support them.

-For some of us, it is the easiest thing in the world to idealize black women.
+For some of us, it is the easiest thing in the world to idealize Black women.
 To romanticize them, sentimentalize them.
-Point being, black women are the strength and succor of their community.
+Point being, bBack women are the strength and succor of their community.
 (5)

 1. Kelsey Blackwell, "Why People of Color Need Spaces Without White People," Arrow Journal, (August 2018).
 Retrieved from https://arrow-journal.org/why-people-of-color-need-spaces-without-white-people/